 - inequality and redistribution

 - the democratisation of information

-Specific national/regional eligibility rules will apply, as specified in the call for proposals.
-This could mean that eligibility may be defined at the individual or organisational level, depending on the country or funding agency.
+For this Call specific national or regional eligibility rules apply, as specified in the Call for Proposals and the National and Regional Eligibility Requirements.
+This implies that eligibility may be defined at the individual or organisational level, depending on the country or funding agency.